 2. You can enable the waiting room where participants will reach a waiting room where they need to be approved by you to be allowed in the meeting.

-4. You can lock the option that allows participants to rename themselves.
+6. You can lock the option that allows participants to rename themselves.

-5. You can remove participants permanently.
+10. You can remove participants permanently.

-1. When scheduling a session, you can enable the feature Only authenticated users can join.
-Then, ensure the option “Sign in to Zoom (VU)” is selected.
+When scheduling a session on VU Collaborate, you can enable this feature by ticking; Only authenticated users can join.
+Then, ensure the option Sign in to Zoom (VU) is selected.

 Existing meetings can be edited and updated.